-For people with Lyme disease who have recurring bladder discomfort, frequent urination, and anxiety about going to the bathroom
+For people with Lyme disease, co-infections, and biofilms who have recurring bladder discomfort, frequent urination, and anxiety about going to the bathroom

 by Greg Lee

 I grew up with lots of guinea pigs.
 Once, a tiny baby piglet crawled under a big heavy sofa.
 I tried coaxing him out by calling his name, dangling a long piece of grass in front of him, and bringing one of the other piglets nearby.
 No matter what I did, he stayed under the sofa.
 What finally got him out was taking a plastic bag with lettuce inside and making a crinkling sound.
 All the other guinea pigs squeaked loudly thinking they were about to get fed.
 He ran out lightning quick to see what the fuss was about.

 How is a guinea pig hiding under a sofa like a person with recurring discomfort and inflammation in their bladder?

 Similar to a hiding guinea pig, inflammation and discomfort can be very difficult to pull out of the bladder

 People with recurring urinary tract infections (UTIs) can have symptoms of fatigue, chronic pubic pain, loss of appetite, malaise, pain during urination, copious amounts of urine, urinary incontinence, painful intercourse, urinary urgency, burning sensations in the lower pelvic area with stabbing-like pain, blood in the urine, depression, anxiety, and constipation1.
 Underlying reasons for recurring bladder discomfort and pain remain elusive.
 Urine cultures have detected E. Coli2 in some UTI patients.
 Chlamydia pneumoniae and Lyme disease are also suspected infections which can cause painful bladder symptoms people with interstitial cystitis3.
 Some patients have struggled for years with persistent bladder discomfort.